nxskok/pasias/docs/22-thingy.md

 a data frame, it summarizes each column.

-I think the reason it doesn't handle text stuff very well is that, originally, text columns that were read in from files \emph{got turned into} factors, and if you didn't want that to happen, you had to explicitly stop it yourself.
+I think the reason it doesn't handle text stuff very well is that, originally, text columns that were read in from files *got turned  into* factors, and if you didn't want that to happen, you had to explicitly stop it yourself.
 Try mentioning `stringsAsFactors=F` to a veteran R user, and watch their reaction, or try it yourself by reading in a data file with text